ResourcesInsight

 • Unified data: Arcadia curates data from clinical EHRs, claims data, social determinants of health (SDoH), pharmacy records, ADT feeds, and other sources, so it’s all visible in one place.

-• Automated workflow tools: Arcadia’s point of care solutions connect clinicians to data warehouse tables to surface information where decisions and actions occur.
+• Automated workflow tools: Arcadia’s point-of-care solutions connect clinicians to data warehouse tables to surface information where decisions and actions occur.

 • Patient engagement functionality: AI-powered tools streamline patient segmentation and communication, supporting engagement, improved treatment adherence, and overall outcomes.